bgarcial/sentia-assessment/Documentation/README.md

 Due to time reasons, these ideas are not being addressed here.

 ### 7.5.
-Caching media and assets files to Amazon S3
+Caching media and assets files to Azure Blob Storage and Using Azure CDN

-One good idea could be store all the files that we usually store in the Wordpress media library (images, videos, audio, pdf documents), store them in some cloud storage service like Amazon S3.
+One good idea could be store all the files that we usually store in the Wordpress media library (images, videos, audio, pdf documents), store them in Azure blob storage service.
 Even the assets like CSS and Javascript files.

 This could be give us the following benefits: